Student Involvement

 For students who are looking to be a support person for their peers in conflict, the CACE Office will be opening a new program where students can receive around 7 hours of training around conflict management skill building.
 These students will become Peer Conflict Ally connected with CACE and receive a graduation cord to recognize their achievement.

 To become a Peer Conflict Ally, students will need to attend the 6 conflict education workshops offered by CACE as well as participate in one Community Dialogue event.
 These can be completed throughout the academic year, or students can attend a weekend training event in the fall to complete all of the training at once.
-Dates for this condensed training will be announced in September.
+Dates will be announced in Fall semester.

 For more information on this program, email cace@lclark.edu.